 Has your business won any awards?
 Have you gone to great lengths to get your products certified by important industry standards?
 Make the absolute most of this hard-earned recognition by displaying the appropriate badge for your website visitors to see.

-Not many customers spend time studying these, but just the fact that they’re there at all could save you from losing those extra-vigilant customers – particularly if you stock high-value, high-engagement goods.
+Customers may not spend ages studying these, but just the fact that they’re there at all could save you from losing those extra-vigilant customers – particularly if you stock high-value, high-engagement goods.

 For each image used on your site, consider the image’s file size compared to the physical space it occupies on your webpage.
 It can be a tricky balance to strike, but the bottom line is you need to reduce the file size of your image as much as you can without compromising the quality.
 Doing this will enable your pages to load faster and give a better user experience.
 You should also try to use PNG files over JPEGs wherever possible.